areyouroot/kadiros/README.md

 install grub

-KDE with desktop icons and dark mode
+Gnome with desktop icons and dark mode